Interrogation of the Poisoner

 Jorath grimaced against the sound.
 Since infiltrating the Cephas, Jorath could not understand the pheromones or the oscillations of the creatures here.
 His antennae communicated the smells and vibrations to his mind, but it meant nothing to him.
 Besides, a constant headache.
 Pair that with his head being split open on his capture and, well, sleep was a relief.
 Before his capture he'd tied his antennae back to lessen the overwhelming environment.

 The second Gigant, quieted and hummed.
 "He's here, Father."
 Behind them, a narrowly thin Kobold left the internal mountain path and stepped into the entrance of the Dwarves' cavern.
 The thick fur tuft of his large, slightly humped back fluffed in the whistling air quickly syphoning down the passageways from the surface.
-He stepped within the cavern only a few paces before stopping.
+The Kobold stepped delicately along the irregular cavern floor with his long, backward-bent legs and small, delicate feet.
+He took only a few paces before stopping.

-Behind him came a young Ividja with his rising, loose coiling horns, low-hanging antennae, and long, thinner ears.
+Behind him came a young - no, youthful - Ividja with his rising, loose coiling horns, low-hanging antennae, and long, thinner ears.
 His curled tusks caught the forge light.
 Even though ten more Ividja followed him, this one was Commander Crumbs.
 The Jotunn strode with the streamed, fluid movements of one that was in tune with his physical proficiencies.
-He held his thick and large wickedly clawed hands slightly away from his body, keeping his cloak wide and his natural weapons the Ividja were known for on display.
+He held his thick and large, wickedly clawed hands slightly away from his body, keeping his cloak wide and his natural weapons the Ividja were known for on display.

 Commander Crumbs located Jorath almost immediately.
 He strode to the sub-cavern.
 Two of his men kept pace with him and a Norn woman.
 The other eight stayed with the Kobold.
 With a brief nod and hum, the Commander acknowledged two Dwarf guards and then moved to take the seat across from Jorath.
 His men circled behind Jorath's chair.
 The Norn woman stood just behind the Commander's chair and to one side.